duniter/cesium/doc/configuration.md

-rememberMe                  | Default value of the 'Remember me' button, in the login popup (*) timeout                     | Default network request timeout, in millisecond timeWarningExpireMembership | Delay (in second) before membership expiration, use to warns user that he should renew his membership. timeWarningExpire           | Delay (in seconds) before expiration of certifications, use to warn the user that there will soon be a lack of certifications useLocalStorage             | Enable data storage (settings, credentials, cache) in the browser local storage ? useRelative                 | Should user relative unit by default ? (*) helptip.enable              | Should enable help tip be default ? (*)
+rememberMe                  | Default value of the 'Remember me' button, in the login popup (*) timeout                     | Default network request timeout, in millisecond timeWarningExpireMembership | Delay (in second) before membership expiration, use to warns user that he should renew his membership. timeWarningExpire           | Delay (in second) before expiration of certifications, use to warn the user that there will soon be a lack of certifications useLocalStorage             | Enable data storage (settings, credentials, cache) in the browser local storage ? useRelative                 | Should user relative unit by default ? (*) helptip.enable              | Should enable help tip be default ? (*)